-The Cyber Statecraft Initiative will hold the first-ever entirely virtual Cyber 9/12 Strategy Challenge next week – on March 20th and 21st.
-In lieu of our in-person challenge at the American University Washington College of Law we will host the entire event over the Zoom platform.
+The Atlantic Counci’s Cyber Statecraft Initiative will hold its second entirely virtual Cyber 9/12 Strategy Challenge on March 4-5, 2021.
+In lieu of our annual in-person challenge, we will host the entire event over the Zoom platform.
 The agenda and format will look very similar to past Cyber 9/12 Challenges, except that it will be held remotely.
-The 2020 DC Challenge will be held on the same days and at the same time as originally scheduled.
-Plenary sessions will be held over a webinar, and competition rounds over video teleconference.
+Plenary sessions will be held over Zoom webinars, and competition rounds over Zoom meetings.

 How do I log in to the virtual sessions?

-Your team will be sent an invitation to your round’s Zoom conference the day before the event using the emails provided during registration
+Your team will be sent an invitation to your round’s Zoom meeting the day before the event using the emails provided during registration.

 How will I know where to log in, and where is the schedule?

-We will send out links to Zoom conferences, along with an agenda, the day before the event.
+We will send out links to Zoom webinars and meetings, along with an agenda, the day before the event.

 How are the virtual sessions being run?

 Virtual sessions will be run very close to the traditional competition structure and rules.
-Each zoom video conference will be managed by a timekeeper.
-This timekeeper will ensure that each team and judge logs on to the conference line and will manage the round.
+Each Zoom meeting will be managed by a timekeeper.
+This timekeeper will ensure that each team and judge logs on to the conference line and will manage the competition round.

-At the beginning of the round, decision documents will be shared by the timekeeper via Zoom and judges will have 2 minutes to review the documents prior to the Zoom conference beginning.
+At the beginning of the round, decision documents will be shared by the timekeeper via Zoom and judges will have 2 minutes to review the documents prior to the competitors’ briefing.

 Teams will have 10 minutes to present their briefing and 10 minutes for Q&A. Judges will be asked to mute themselves for the 10–minute briefing session.